-Unless otherwise stated all the code here is released under the GNU GPL license (v.2 or v.3).
+Unless otherwise stated all the code here is released under the GNU GPL license (v.2 or v.3) or the Affero GPL license.
 Please note that THERE IS NO WARRANTY FOR ANY OF THE PROGRAMS.
 See section 11 of the GPL for further details.

 Most of this code is now available from public repos at my github page.

 An R package for variable selection using random forests, targeted towards gene expression data.
 All of the code is also available from varSelRF's github repo.
 Here is the supplementary material for the paper.

 RJaCGH is an R package for the analysis of array CGH data with Hidden Markov Models; we use a full Bayesian approach using Reversible Jump MCMC.
 This is a package developed by Oscar Rueda and myself.
 The package is available from CRAN.
 The paper is available from PLoS Comp Biol.
 This package is part of Oscar Rueda's PhD thesis ("Statistical methods for the analysis of copy number alterations in the genome").

 SignS is a web tool for gene selection and finding molecular signatures when we have patient survival data.
 We implement two very different methods, and provide additional gene information in clickable tables and dendrograms thanks to calling our IDClight application.
 SignS is a web interface made with Python that uses R underneath (to speed up the computations, we use MPI).

 GeneSrF is a web tool for gene selection in classification problems that uses random forest.
 Two approaches for gene selection are used: one is targeted towards identifying small, non-redundant sets of genes that have good predictive performance.
 The second is a more heuristic graphical approach that can be used to identify large sets of genes (including redundant genes) related to the outcome of interest.
 This is a web interface (using Python) to my varSelRF package.

 Tnasas: a predictor-building tool